-There is no risk of Yellow Fever in Sri Lanka, however there is a certificate requirement for travelers arriving from countries with a risk of Yellow Fever transmission (or have transited for more than 12 hours through one).
-The certificate for Yellow Fever is now valid for life, rather than 10 years, as was considered to apply pre-2016.
+There is no risk of Yellow Fever in Sri Lanka, however there is a certificate requirement for travelers arriving from countries with a risk of Yellow Fever transmission (or who have transited for more than 12 hours through one).
+The certificate for Yellow Fever is now valid for life, rather than 10 years, as is considered to apply to pre-2016 vaccinations.
 Please refer to the World Health Organization's list of countries where Yellow Fever transmission is possible, here.